kousik-kr/Wide-Path/GUI_REDESIGN_SUMMARY.md

-# Wide-Path Pro - Complete GUI Redesign Summary
+# FlexRoute Pro - Complete GUI Redesign Summary

 ## 🎨 Executive Summary

-Wide-Path Pro represents a **complete transformation** from a functional pathfinding application to a **world-class, enterprise-grade visualization platform**.
+FlexRoute Pro represents a **complete transformation** from a functional pathfinding application to a **world-class, enterprise-grade visualization platform**.
 Every aspect of the user interface has been reimagined with modern design principles, advanced interactions, and premium features.

 ---